Can dementia really be prevented?

 6. Medications: stop certain medications that cause memory problems

-7. Fall Prevention & Head injury: prevent falls that cause head injury
+7. Fall Prevention: prevent falls that cause head injury

 8. Social Life: build a strong friend group & social life